CEO Message

 Municipal + Regional Diversion Programs

-diversion credit funding to NS’s 50 municipalities for diversion credits and funding for local recycling, composting and other programs
+in diversion credit funding for local recycling, composting, and other diversion programs

 $1.05M